 - Hold Breath.
 The crocodile can hold its breath for 15 minutes.

 - Bite.
-Melee Weapon Attack: +4 to hit, reach 5 ft., one creature.
-Hit: (1d10 + 2) piercing damage.
-The target is grappled (escape dc 12) Until this grapple ends, the target is restrained, and the crocodile can’t bite another target…
+Melee Weapon Attack: Reach +4, 5 feet to strike, a creature.
+Hit: (1d10 + 2) Stitches damaged.
+Target Caught (Escape DC12) Until the end of this scramble, the target is blocked and the crocodile does not bite another target

 Crocodile 5e is a violent creature, and it is 11 to 12 feet long.
 They are mostly immersed in rivers or swamps, with only their eyes and nose visible, awaiting target within range.
 A 5e Crocodile can make numerous rounds to grasp its breath, which is equal to 4x its Structure score before it threats dying.
 The Crocodile can grip its breath for approximately 15 minutes.